Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 Distracted thinking is a common problem that we all face.

-These short mental breaks can make it difficult to concentrate on the task at hand.
-Mindfulness is a great tool to help you focus on the task at hand.
+These short mental breaks can make concentrating on the task at hand difficult.
+Mindfulness is a great tool to help you focus on the task.

 According to Mayo Clinic, mindfulness is a state of mind that allows you to be present in the moment and aware of what’s happening around you.
 This is excellent news for those who are trying to keep their focus.